-Whether creating videos, animations or art projects every project begins and ends the same way - with extensive planning and tracking ensure that we tell the right story, the right way while maximizing time and resources.
+Whether creating videos, animations, or art projects, they all begin and end the same way - with extensive planning and tracking to ensure we tell the right story, the right way while maximizing time and resources.

-My approach to crafting a creative approach always begins with two ingredients: the story and the audience.
+My approach to crafting a creative concept begins with two key components: the story and the audience.
 On this solid foundation we then begin to layer as time and budget allows.
 Sometimes I feel it’s necessary to push boundaries and other times I eschew the idea of “out of the box thinking”.
 Indeed, I often strive to create a unique box for each project to live in - having boundaries allows us to lean against them as we build our creative concepts higher.

-The power of editing is unique to cinema - the ability to conjure up emotions and meaning from the sequencing and pacing of shots is a marvel I will never tire of exploring.
-It is truly the ability to create a whole that is greater than sum of its parts in isolation.
-Whether building ideas through juxtaposition, carving away dead weight or creating tension through rhythmic pacing, editing is my favorite aspect of filmmaking.
+The power of editing is unique to motion pictures - the ability to conjure up emotions, and meaning from the sequencing, and pacing of shots is a marvel I will never tire of exploring.
+It creates a whole that is greater than sum of its parts in isolation.
+Whether building ideas through juxtaposition, carving away dead weight, or creating tension through rhythmic pacing, editing is my favorite aspect of filmmaking.

 When editing, I generally hold to a “less is more” philosophy even though I am content to let shots play long if I feel it is warranted.
 And for me, editing has been a stepping stone into other areas of content creation.
 On set whether behind the camera or not, my experience in the editing bay guides my instincts for what to shoot and how to shoot.
 And it was as an impatient editor trying to beat deadlines that I began to create motion graphics which itself led me to delve deeper into design.